UMAprotocol/docs/docs/developers/deploy-on-polygon.md

 ```
 ## Setting your parameters

-Each deployment requires the following parameters to be set at the point deployment.
+Each deployment requires the following parameters to be set at the point of deployment.

 ### Deployment parameters